 The four Defect Management Areas contain information on the structure of the Data Zone and on the defect management.
-The length of each DMA shall be 20 sectors.
-Two of the DMAs, DMA1 and DMA2, shall be located near the outer diameter of the disk; two others, DMA3 and DMA4, shall be located near the inner diameter of the disk.
+The length of each DMA shall be 41 sectors.
+Two of the DMAs, DMA1 and DMA2, shall be located the outer most of the Band 0; two others, DMA3 and DMA4, shall be located the inner of the Band 0.
 The boundaries of the DMAs are indicated in Table 8.
-The contents of the groups of the Reserved sectors in Table 8 are not specified by this Standard, and shall be ignored in interchange.
+The contents of the groups of the reserved sectors in Table 8 are not specified by this Standard, and shall be ignored in interchange.